zilishen/documentation/content/nms/acm/tutorials/advanced-routing.md

 In our Proxy configuration form (found via a Proxy Create or a Proxy Edit), we will select the `Ingress` section in the left menu to see the options available to configure our proxy ingress.

+Select the **Next** button.
 On the next screen, we have the options related to `basepath` and `version`.
 At the bottom of this section, there is an expandable panel to add an `Advanced Route`; select the `Add Route` link to continue.

 This section shows several configuration options.
 For the purpose of this example, we will focus on the following:
 * `Match URI`